razorpay/devstack/README.md

 ### Architecture
 Please refer to the [Architecture Overview](docs/Architecture.md) for entire details on the devstack architecture.

-### Examples
-TBD

 ### Extension
 We have provided a collection of custom helm hooks for AWS and kubernetes specific workloads.
 All of these are extensible.
-Please refer to the documentation of the helm hooks(TBD)
+Please refer to the documentation of the helm hooks

 ## Need Help
 Please file an issue on this repo using the following labels: Clarification, Feature, Bug

 ## Contributing